rootsongjc/kubernetes-handbook/content/en/blog/ambient-mesh-l4-traffic-path/index.md

 /* omit */
 {{</highlight>}}

-You can see that all TCP traffic in Ztunnel A destined for the pistioin NIC is transparently forwarded to port 15001 (Envoy’s outbound port) and tagged with 0x400/0xfff.
+You can see that all TCP traffic in Ztunnel A destined for the `pistioin` NIC is transparently forwarded to port 15001 (Envoy’s outbound port) and tagged with `0x400/0xfff`.
 This marker ensures that packets are sent to the correct NIC.

 Check the routing rules In Ztunnel A: